Reuel-T/transaction-app/README.md

   }
 ```

 This requires .NET 8.
-This project was created using Visual Studio, but running
+This project was created using Visual Studio so you can open up the solution and run it there, but running

 ```bash
 dotnet run